nurfurqon2425/BlazorWebAppTestDMS/README.md

 # BlazorWebAppTestDMS
 Test DMS

-Use TestDMS=db.sql for database in SQL Serve
+Use TestDMS-db.sql for database in SQL Server.

+Choose Risk in Navigation Menu